joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/01/nyregion/ecuador-mexico-world-cup-fans.html

 **Democratic Socialist Ousts 15-Term Incumbent in Colorado Primary**\
-`Melat Kiros, an immigrant and first-time candidate, will most likely head to Congress in a deep blue Colorado district after defeating Representative Diana DeGette, a 15-term incumbent, in a Democratic House primary.`\
+`Melat Kiros, an immigrant from Ethiopia and a first-time candidate, will most likely head to Congress in a deep-blue Colorado district after defeating Representative Diana DeGette, a 15-term incumbent, in a Democratic House primary.`\
 https://www.nytimes.com/video/us/politics/100000011003842/melat-kiros-democrat-socialist-colorado-primaries.html

 **As Earthquake Death Toll Rises, a Venezuelan Port Becomes a Morgue**\